 How Long Does Eustachian Tube Dysfunction Last?

-Feeling like your ears are plugged is never pleasant, and if that sensation persists for longer than a few days, it can be cause for concern.
+Feeling like your ears are plugged is never pleasant, and if that sensation persists for longer than a few days, it can cause concern.
 Eustachian tube dysfunction, or ETD, usually only lasts a week at most, but certain factors could cause it to last much longer.

 What Is Eustachian Tube Dysfunction?